-Of course there’s the “easy” way out: Paul didn’t write 1 Timothy and/or these seemingly misogynist texts are later interpolations.
+Of course there’s the “easy” way out: argue that Paul didn’t write 1 Timothy and/or these seemingly misogynist texts are later interpolations.
 While such a suggestion may be anathema to many conservatives, it’s not an option we should dismiss outright.
 Even conservative scholarship generally accepts the possibility of a corrupted text — as in the case of the ending of Mark (Mk.
-16.9-20) or the pericope adulterae (Jn.
-7.53–8.11) or the final line of the Lord’s prayer (Mat.
-6.13b).
+16:9-20) or the pericope adulterae (Jn.
+7:53–8.11) or the final line of the Lord’s prayer (Mat.
+6:13b).

 We should seek the text in its original form and pursue the textual evidence where it leads us — even if that path questions long-held tradition.
-Of course we shouldn’t disavow Pauline authorship just because we don’t like the message; we can’t pick and choose what Paul wrote based on our agreement with it.
+We shouldn’t disavow Pauline authorship just because we don’t like the message; we can’t pick and choose what Paul wrote based on our agreement with it.
 But the majority of modern scholars do reject Pauline authorship of 1 Timothy for a variety of reasons, many of them very good.
-However, for the sake of this discussion I’m going to assume that Paul did write this letter.
-Why?
-Because in this case, authorship is essentially a moot point: Christians accept the New Testament canon as we have received it and we all recognize it as being in some way normative in matters of faith and practice.
+However, for the sake of this discussion, I’m going to assume that Paul did write this letter.
+Most Christians accept the New Testament canon as we have received it and recognize it as being in some way normative in matters of faith and practice.

 There is another possibility that we must consider: that Paul really was a misogynist — that these verses and similar ones elsewhere represent a truly misguided and antiquated notion of women’s roles.
 Paul was ensconced in a patriarchal culture and was merely reflecting those ideas, and now, in hindsight, we can recognize the error of his ways and reject such notions.
 Again, I think this is an option that needs to remain on the table.
-If, in exegeting the text, we determine that Paul (or the actual author of 1 Timothy) was advocating something we know to be clearly immoral, we must be willing to face those consequences.
-However, this touches on issues of hermeneutics that are well beyond the scope of this modest post.
-Paul did make some enormously affirming statements regarding women and gender equality (Gal.
-3.28, Rom.
+If, in exegeting the text, we determine that Paul (or the actual author of 1 Timothy) was advocating something we know to be clearly immoral, we should be willing to acknowledge that reality.
+But it’s important to note that Paul did make some enormously affirming statements regarding women and gender equality (Gal.
+3:28, Rom.
 16), so I don’t think we can dismiss his views of women as simply being representative of patriarchal first century culture.

-Walter Liefeld, in the NIV Application Commentary on 1 Timothy, proposes asking the following questions about this passage:
+Walter Liefeld, in his NIV Application Commentary on 1 Timothy, proposes asking the following questions about this passage: